openedtech/edubot/README.md

 A self-improving AI-based chatbot library that is completely platform-agnostic.

 Edubot intuitively jumps into conversations to give advice, make jokes, and add to the discussion.
-It's personality can be completely customised to suit the tone of different rooms.
+Its personality can be completely customised to suit the tone of different rooms.

 By simply reacting to messages with a thumbs up/down, users help Edubot collate feedback.
-This feedback is used to fine-tune the bot and improve it's responses in the future.
+This feedback is used to fine-tune the bot and improve its responses in the future.

 Edubot is still under active development and is the first project from [Open EdTech](https://openedtech.global).